Layla-P/CodingClinic/content/workshops/c-sharp-ws-1.md

 <br/><br/>
 Now that we know the SDK is installed correctly we can make our first application.
 When you open the command line it will most likely open in a certain folder or directory on your computer.
-If you type in `ls` and press enter, you should see a list of all the folders and files in the current directory.
+If you type in `ls` on Mac/Linux and `dir` on Windows and press enter, you should see a list of all the folders and files in the current directory.
 <br/><br/>
 We need to create a new directory for our code to live in.
 To make a new directory we will use the following command: